yaya2devops/bachelor-guide/docs/intern.md

 This is an excellent opportunity for you to share what you have learned while also enhancing your confidence in the real world.

-By doing so, you will be able to assist others who are in the same situation as you.
+By so, you will be able to assist others who are in the same situation as you.
 Same as what I'm currently doing with you right now.

 Presenting will help you improve your communication skills.
 Prepare!